-If you or a loved one was a victim of a semi-truck collision in Shelby, North Carolina, our legal team at Farmer & Morris Law, PLLC wants to listen to your case.
+If you or a loved one was a victim of a semi-truck collision in Shelby, North Carolina, our legal team of skilled Shelby truck accident lawyers at Farmer & Morris Law, PLLC wants to listen to your case.
 We’re offering a free consultation to learn about your case and see how a Shelby semi-truck accident lawyer from our firm can help you.
 We handle truck accident cases in North Carolina, so we can take the lead in managing your case.

 Your Semi-Truck Collision Damages May Entitle You to Compensation

 Depending on how severe your collision was with the semi-truck, you may be entitled to a variety of damages.
 Our truck accident lawyers team will go over how the wreck affected your personal life, health, and finances.
 We will then draft a demand letter on your behalf to notify the appropriate party about your intention to sue.